cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 Alternatively, download the latest stemcells from the web: http://bosh_artifacts.cfapps.io/
 </pre>

-Download a public stemcell. *Note*: if you have already downloaded a stemcell to deploy your Micro BOSH, you can use that one.
+Download a public stemcell. *Note*: if you have already downloaded a stemcell to deploy your MicroBOSH, you can use that one.

 <pre class="terminal">
 $ bosh download public stemcell bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz
 </pre>

-Upload the downloaded stemcell to Micro BOSH.
+Upload the downloaded stemcell to MicroBOSH.

 <pre class="terminal">
 $ bosh upload stemcell bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz
 </pre>

-You can see the uploaded stemcells (on your Micro BOSH) by using `bosh stemcells`:
+You can see the uploaded stemcells (on your MicroBOSH) by using `bosh stemcells`:

 <pre class="terminal">
 $ bosh stemcells